grasmash/composerize-drupal/README.md

         * `[drupal-root]/profiles/contrib`
 * Create or modify `[composer-root]/.gitignore` with entries for Composer-managed contributed projects as [per best practices](https://getcomposer.org/doc/faqs/should-i-commit-the-dependencies-in-my-vendor-directory.md).
 You can modify `.gitignore` after composerization if you'd prefer not to follow this practice.
 * Execute `composer update` to generate `composer.lock`, autoload files, and install all dependencies in the correct locations.

+It will NOT add any contributed projects in `docroot/libraries` to `composer.json`.
+You must add those to your `composer.json` file manually.
+In addition to [packagist](https://packagist.org/) and Drupal.org packages, you may also use any package from [asset packagist](https://asset-packagist.org/), which makes NPM packages available to Composer.

 ## Installation